 Although the LHMP and the general plan safety element are not intended to be identical documents, many of the data and analysis requirements are similar.
-AB 2140 (2006) allows (but does not require) a county or city to adopt and/or incorporate by reference its current, FEMA-approved LHMP into the general plan safety element.
-AB 2140 encourages LHMP integration or incorporation by reference into the safety element by providing a disaster mitigation funding incentive that authorizes the state to use available California Disaster Assistance Act funds to cover local shares of the 25% non-federal portion of grant-funded post-disaster projects when approved by the legislature per GC § 8685.9.
+AB 2140 (2006) allows (but does not require) a local agency to adopt and/or incorporate by reference its current, FEMA-approved LHMP into the general plan safety element.
+AB 2140 encourages LHMP integration by providing a disaster mitigation funding incentive that authorizes the state to use available California Disaster Assistance Act funds to cover local shares of the 25% nonfederal portion of grant-funded post-disaster projects when approved by the legislature per GC § 8685.9.
 If an LHMP is adopted or incorporated by reference into the safety elements, it must be consistent with the safety element and all other elements of the general plan, pursuant to internal consistency requirements for the general plan codified at GC § 65300.5.